burlistic/Pixyll/_posts/2016-06-16-emicro-scooter-commuter-review.md

 ## Tips

 The sweet spot for the scooter is short journeys over smooth surfaces.
 I ride my scooter 3km to the station, then fold it away to board the train.
 The scooter really came into it's own when I have a journey after alighting at my destination.
-It was a great mode of transport as a consultant, as I could visit different client sides with ease or make it back to HQ for meetings or speciali interest groups.
+It was a great mode of transport as a consultant, as I could visit different client sides with ease or make it back to HQ for meetings or special interest groups.

-Rough roads can be a little hard to stomach at first due to the limited absorbtion from the tyres.
+Rough roads can be a little hard to stomach at first due to the limited absorption from the tyres.
 After a while you get used to rougher surfaces, as you bit up strength in your legs.

 ## Safety

 So far I haven't come off the scooter (I have touched the wooden table beside me just in case...).
-I use my bright USB bike lights for visability.
+I use my bright USB bike lights for visibility.
 I would recommend wearing a helmet for longer journeys on busy roads.

 ## Feedback from others?

-I was naturally a bit self concious at first.
-Folding away the scooter akwardly on the train I felt like a bit of a scooter geek.
+I was naturally a bit self conscious at first.
+Folding away the scooter awkwardly on the train I felt like a bit of a scooter geek.
 But after a week I realised no-one really cares and I got use to folding it away on the move.

-Most people I come across at geninuly interested in my new mode of transport and it is a great conversation starter.
+Most people I come across are genuinely interested in my new mode of transport and it is a great conversation starter.
 Plus I do not really mind standing out from the crowd!

 ## Where can I get one?